TrynkaLab/tglow-pipeline/README.md

-# Tglow: Nextflow pipeline for analyzing HCI tglow data
+# Tglow: Nextflow pipeline for analyzing HCI data

 This repo contains the nextflow pipeline and binaries and scripts to run a tglow-pipeline instance for the analysis of high content imaging data.